This post may contain affiliate links. Please read our disclosure policy.

 • Veggies.
 The holy grail of slowly sautéed onions, garlic, and carrots.

 • Herbs and Spices.
-Fresh thyme and bay leaf enhance the earthiness of the lentils and overall warmth of the dish.
+Fresh thyme and bay leaf enhance the earthiness of the lentils and overall warmth of this lentil soup recipe.
+Because this simple lentil soup has so few ingredients, I recommend using fresh thyme for the best flavor.
+If you cannot use fresh, swap 1/2 teaspoon dried thyme.

 • Tomatoes.
 Bust out those pantry staples; it’s soup season.
 The tomatoes add to the broth flavor and liquid needed to cook the lentils.